gbeckers/Darr/docs/index.rst

 |Travis Status| |Appveyor Status| |PyPi version| |Conda Forge| |Coverage Status|
 |Docs Status| |Repo Status| |PyUp Badge|

-Darr is a Python science library that enables you to work efficiently with disk-based numeric arrays without depending on tool-specific data formats.
+Darr is a Python science library for working efficiently with potentially large, disk-based numeric arrays and metadata, without depending on tool-specific or complicated data formats.
+Data is persistent on disk in a self-explanatory way, making it trivially easy to share it and use it in different environments.
+No need to export anything or to provide much explanation, and no need to assume that a specific tool will be available.
-This makes it easy to share your data with those who do not use Darr or even Python.
-No exporting required and, as the data is saved in a self-explanatory way, not much explanation required either.

 Tool-independent and easy access to data is in line with good scientific practice as it promotes wide and long-term availability, to others but also to yourself.
-More rationale for this approach is provided
+More rationale for this approach is provided `here <https://darr.readthedocs.io/en/latest/rationale.html>`__.
-`here <https://darr.readthedocs.io/en/latest/rationale.html>`__.

-Darr supports efficient read/write/append access and is based on universally readable flat binary files and automatically generated text files, containing human-readable explanation of precisely how your binary data is stored.
-It also provides specific code that reads the data in a variety of current scientific data tools such as Python, R, Julia, IDL, Matlab, Maple, and Mathematica (see
+Darr supports efficient out-of-core read/write/append access and is based on universally readable flat binary files and automatically generated text files that explain precisely the nature of your array data and how it is stored.
+It also automatically generates specific code that reads the data in a variety of  current scientific data tools such as Python, R, Julia, IDL, Matlab, Maple, and Mathematica (see
 `example array <https://github.com/gbeckers/Darr/tree/master/examplearrays/examplearray_uint64.darr>`__).

 Darr currently supports numerical N-dimensional arrays, and experimentally